Canon 200D vs Olympus E-500

 It is notable that the 200D offers wifi support, while the E-500 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Olympus E-500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 200D: